Helal-Chowdhury/OBJECT-DETECTION/README.md

  <img align="left" width="1000" height="500" src="https://github.com/Helal-Chowdhury/OBJECT-DETECTION/blob/main/finaljpg.jpg">

  ### Introduction
-In this project, When it comes to object detection, popular detection frameworks are

-YOLO
-SSD
-Faster R-CNN
+In this project, SSD based object detection framework is used.
+Object labels is given in Object.txt file to detect the object.

 ### How to create project environment and install packages: